 Granddaughter Lucy, Service User Pam, and Care worker Monika are pictured below with stunning pictures they have created during lockdown.

 With all the wonderful pieces of art, some of our office staff decided to get involved too!
 Pictured is Ashlee with her gorgeous painting of a giraffe, Jasmine with a painting of the Joker and Batman and last but certainly not least- Barbara with her incredible throne-like chair for her cat, Hazel.

 Donate today and Support Trinity and the NHS

 Please show your support today by donating to this wonderful challenge that Trinity Homecare and our clients are participating in.
 However large or small, the money raised will go straight to the NHS Charities to support our local heroes.

 Want to know more about Live-in care?

 Live-in Care service is a full-time care solution that is given to those who need it most, right in the comfort of their own home.
 They live life with a TrinityCarer by their side to help them with day-to-day life, whether they need help with personal care or just general companionship.

-Live-in care has been noted as a safe and cost-effective alternative to a care home.
-You can find out why here.
+Read our blog about how live-in care has been noted as a safe and cost-effective alternative to a care home.

 If you wish to find out more about care at home, why not book a call with one of our friendly consultants?